 - There's also the full version.

-- DJ TECHNORCH remixed it — he was specifically inspired to take up hardcore techno production by that song, and hardcore techno production turned him from an asocial loner into a successful DJ with friends, family, tons of prospects, and a wife.
-So when he got the chance to remix the song that saved his life and made him a respectable man, he considered that deal his final trial, and the result is one of TECHNORCH's most amazing tracks in his entire discography.
+- DJ TECHNORCH remixed it — he was specifically inspired to take up hardcore techno production by that song, and hardcore techno single-handedly turned him from an asocial, reclusive loner into a successful DJ with friends, a wife, a family, money, and prospects.
+So when he got the chance to remix the song that literally saved his life and made him a respectable man, he considered that deal his final trial, and the result is one of TECHNORCH's most amazing tracks in his entire discography.
 And the full version of the remix.

 - COREDESAT by Des-ROW from beatmania THE FINAL.
 This song is a blend of the intro music Des-ROW did for beatmania CORE REMIX, beatmania 7th Mix, and beatmania THE FINAL''.
 Also appears on pop'n music via ee'MALL.

 - Jack and Mark Get Busy! by Distant Soundz from Beatmania 6th MIX: The UK Underground Music.
 For this instalment, they brought in several UK artists to compose songs, and this is among the most memorable.